Lucifer: Well, I do have a business to run, detective. I can't play Good Cop/Handsome Devil Cop all the time!

 The reasons that those two people have to work together vary.
 For the policewoman, he usually is her only witness and/or her last lead.
 For the guy, it is whether because it affects his business, to be in the good books of the police, to clear his or a friend's name or just because he likes that.
 Or maybe he just doesn't have the choice.
 The male sidekick has a much higher than random chance of having a "posh" English accent, and of having his name or job description as the show's title.

-Often overlaps with Savvy Guy, Energetic Girl (when the cop is of the "idealist rookie" kind), Strong Girl, Smart Guy and Straight Woman And Wise Guy.
-Compare Dating Catwoman if they eventually cross the line.
+Often overlaps with Savvy Guy, Energetic Girl (when the cop is of the "idealist rookie" kind), Monster and the Maiden (if the flatfoot is a human woman and the snarky guy is something else), Strong Girl, Smart Guy and Straight Woman And Wise Guy.
+Compare Dating Catwoman if they eventually cross that line.

 - Batman's relationship with Catwoman can be a Gender Inversion of the trope.
 But many factors have to align and are Depending on the Writer, it's rather complicated ("Dating Catwoman" is named like this for a reason).

 - The French children series Theo Toutou presents a convoluted subversion: famed author Theo Toutou often helps male Inspector Duraton in his cases but the latter doesn't really ever team up with Theo, often being The Cavalry at the end of the stories.
 However Theo is teaming up with female cat librarian Natacha in most of the cases.